purpshell/purpshell/README.md

-Open-source contributor and high-school student.
+Open-source contributor and uni student.

 Some of my most notable work to date is on the Baileys and WWebJS projects, two prominent hubs for WhatsApp automation.
 I love programming side-projects for fun as well.